Tutorial: Explore a Power BI sample

 Download the sample in Power BI Desktop

-When you first open the sample .pbix file in Power BI Desktop, it displays in Report view where you can explore, create, and modify any number of report pages with visualizations.
-Report view provides almost the same design experience as a report's Editing view in the Power BI service.
-You can move visualizations around, copy and paste, merge, and so on.
+When you first open the sample .pbix file in Power BI Desktop, it displays in Report view where you can explore and modify existing report pages and add new ones, with your own visualizations.
+Report view provides almost the same design experience as report Editing view in the Power BI service.
+You can move visualizations around, copy and paste, change the kind of visualization, and so on.

 Unlike editing a report in the Power BI service, in Power BI Desktop you can also work with your queries and model your data to ensure your data supports the best insights in your reports.
-You can then save your Power BI Desktop file wherever you like, whether it's to your local drive or to the cloud.
+You can then save your Power BI Desktop file wherever you like, whether it's to your local drive or to the Power BI service.

 Download the Retail Analysis sample .pbix file and open it in Power BI Desktop.